d13g0s0uz4/hacktricks/forensics/basic-forensic-methodology/linux-forensics.md

 In order to obtain the memory of the running system it's recommended to use [**LiME**](https://github.com/504ensicsLabs/LiME).\
 In order to **compile** it you need to use the **exact same kernel** the victim machine is using.

-{% hint style="info" %}
-Remember that you **cannot install LiME or any other thing** in the victim machine it will make several changes to it
+*Remember that you **cannot install LiME or any other thing** in the victim machine it will make several changes to it*
-{% endhint %}

 So, if you have an identical version of Ubuntu you can use `apt-get install lime-forensics-dkms`\
 In other cases you need to download [**LiME**](https://github.com/504ensicsLabs/LiME) from github can compile it with correct kernel headers.
 In order to **obtain the exact kernel headers** of the victim machine, you can just **copy the directory** `/lib/modules/<kernel version>` to your machine, and then **compile** LiME using them: